seek-oss/skuba/docs/deep-dives/pnpm.md

 ---

-pnpm is the recommended package manager of choice for projects at SEEK.
+pnpm is the recommended package manager of choice for TypeScript projects at SEEK.

 This topic details how to use pnpm with **skuba**.